 Now, I’ve got to say, I was never the worlds’ biggest fan of journaling.
 One of my coaches bought me a journal many years ago and I sat there with a pen, feeling rather stupid and not one single thing came out for me to write down.
 Not one.
 I gave up.
 It wasn’t until about 10 years later when, on a whim, I bought a book on journaling and then the penny dropped.

 It’s all about questions, asking yourself questions.
 When I ask myself the right questions, a whole deluge of stuff comes out!
 When I first started journaling and I was trying to get my life back on track less than two years ago, I spent three weeks just writing…

 Actually, I gave up on the writing pretty early on because there was just too much to say; I typed it all instead.
 I wrote close on 50,000 words in that time and I wasn’t a quick typist.
 I got all this junk out of my head and suddenly, everything looked completely different; I had the room to think about things in a new way.

 Now, I’ll spend a few minutes journaling at least morning & night and sometimes during the day, too, particularly if I’m having trouble sleeping or I feel restless, I just start writing until I’m clear.

-So, when I put a question up at the end of a post or in a quote or graphic, write the question down in a journal (it doesn’t have to be anything special; a normal notepad will do fine) and write down the answers.
+So, if someone (like me!) puts up a question up at the end of a post or in a quote or graphic, write the question down in a journal (it doesn’t have to be anything special; a normal notepad will do fine) and write down the answers.
 Don’t judge yourself, don’t judge what you’re writing, just write and keep writing.
 See what comes out.

 Hi!
 I’m Karen O’Connor, hormonally-challenged, peri-menopausal writer, blogger, self-confessed sarcasm enthusiast, mother of 4, wife of 30 years, destroyer of souls... no, wait, that's just in the mornings...